elugens/hello-javascript/docs/browser-related-questions/browser-events/bubbling-capturing.md

 ```

 :::note
-While formally there are 3 phases, the 2nd phase (“target phase”: the event reached the element) is not handled separately: handlers on both capturing and bubbling phases trigger at that phase.
+While there are three phases, the second ("target phase": the event reached the element) is not handled independently in theory: handlers from both the capturing and bubbling phases fire at that time.
 :::

   </div>